 Bonsai styled by Paul Pikel

 Most books and articles say: “Podocarpus berries are edible, not poisonous but not very tasty.”
+I find them very tasty.
 Have you tried one?

 The late Joe Samuels always laughed when he shared this story.